Waltonchain (WTC) Price Hits $0.31 on Major Exchanges

 - DoragonLand (DOR) traded 11.2% higher against the dollar and now trades at $0.0005 or 0.00000003 BTC.

 Waltonchain (WTC) is a coin.
-It launched on July 21st, 2017.
+Its genesis date was July 21st, 2017.
 Waltonchain’s total supply is 26,878,827 coins.
 Waltonchain’s official Twitter account is @waltonchain and its Facebook page is accessible here.
+Waltonchain’s official website is www.waltonchain.org.
 The Reddit community for Waltonchain is /r/waltonchain.
-The official website for Waltonchain is www.waltonchain.org.

-It is usually not presently possible to buy alternative cryptocurrencies such as Waltonchain directly using U.S. dollars.
-Investors seeking to trade Waltonchain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Waltonchain using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Waltonchain directly using U.S. dollars.
+Investors seeking to acquire Waltonchain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Waltonchain using one of the aforementioned exchanges.

 Receive News & Updates for Waltonchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Waltonchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.